julianpeeters/artisanal-pickle-maker/README.md

 ##Usage:##
 Add the following dependency to your `build.sbt` file:
-`libraryDependencies += "com.julianpeeters" %% "artisinal-pickle-maker" % "0.6"`
+`libraryDependencies += "com.julianpeeters" %% "artisanal-pickle-maker" % "0.6"`

-Get an `artisinal.pickle.maker.ScalaSig` with:
+Get an `artisanal.pickle.maker.ScalaSig` with:
 `val scalaSig = new ScalaSig(List("case class"), List("models", "MyRecord"), List(("x", "String"), ("y", "Option[Int]"))`

 `scalaSig.bytes` gives the encoded bytes as a UTF-8 String.
 This is the normal storage format of a natural pickled Scala signature.